 Can My Lack of Sleep Affect Buying Life Insurance?

 Sleep apnea and insomnia are two of the most obvious sleep-related medical conditions that can affect your life insurance underwriting.
 But hypertension, diabetes, obesity, depression, heart attack, and stroke also can come into play – so getting enough sleep is important for you and your wallet!

 Term life insurance is quite affordable and can fit into most budgets, but if you have medical issues, they can cause your insurance to be more expensive to purchase.
 An applicant with one or more medical conditions that increase risk of mortality, in other words increase your chances of dying prematurely, will be considered risky to insure.
 To offset the carrier’s risk, they ask the applicant to pay a little more.

 Studies have shown that not enough sleep and too much sleep are significant predictors of death.
 Not enough sleep causes changes in levels of leptin and ghrelin (a.k.a. hunger hormones) which in turn increases one’s appetite, calorie intake, reduces energy expenditure, and facilitates the development of obesity and impaired glycemic control with increased cardiovascular risk.

 The results of those studies may seem a little obnoxious on the surface, but the life insurance industry relies solely on statistics.
 When you buy life insurance, you buy it so you can leave your family money if you died prematurely.
 Life insurance companies gamble that you are actually going to live, instead of die.
-If you live – hooray for you and your family!
-If you die, the life insurance company has to shill out thousands (perhaps millions) of dollars to your loved ones.
+If you live—hooray for you and your family!
+If you die, the life insurance company writes a large check for thousands (perhaps millions) of dollars to your loved ones.